 There are even specialized tools out there that can help you keep meetings focused and on track, or calculate the ROI of a meeting for your organization (how cool is that?).

 The problem that meeting management software is here to solve is that meetings have a ton of moving parts.
 The right tools can round up all the steps it takes to pull off a successful, productive meeting and put them in one place, simplifying the entire process so businesses can improve performance, control costs, and put procedures in place that allow them to efficiently schedule and run meeting after meeting.

 Why is this so important?
 Well, because people spend a lot of time in meetings.
-Some sources say employees spend up to a quarter of their total working hours in meetings, so if those meetings aren’t efficient and productive, well, just think about the cost—in lost hours, lost productivity, and in sinking morale, because no one likes to waste time at work.
+In Harvard Business Review a survey shows that managers reported 83% of the meetings on their calendars were unproductive, or that US-based professionals rated meetings as the “number one office productivity killer.”
+If those meetings are not efficient and productive, well, just think about the cost—in lost hours, lost productivity, and in sinking morale, because no one likes to waste time at work.

 And then there’s the time spent preparing for all those meetings.
-Studies show that business professionals spend nearly 5 hours each week just getting ready for meetings that they’ll then spend even more time attending.
+Studies show that business professionals spend nearly 5 hours each week just getting ready for meetings that they will then spend even more time attending.

 AskCody Is the All-In-One Meeting Management Tool You Need

 A great all-in-one tool can get you well on your way to optimizing your meeting management, and that’s where AskCody comes in.

 AskCody takes all those meeting planning steps that used to be done with manual processes and point solutions and gives you a platform for booking rooms and hot desks, ordering catering and other services, managing facilities, registering and checking in guests, and more—all in one place.
 That means more efficiency, boosted productivity, and better control over meeting management and costs.

 What is really great is that AskCody is built to integrate with another set of tools you probably use: Microsoft 365, Microsoft Exchange, and Outlook.